bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 Compilers whose target language is WebAssembly may take Rust, C, Go, or a variety of other languages as a source language.
 In this case, the compiler produces a WebAssembly _core module_.
-Core modules have some limitations, which components address.

-## WebAssembly Core modules

 Typically, a core module defines a set of _functions_ along with auxiliary definitions